-The impact of the built environment on the climate and the earth's resources is very important since the construction industry is the largest user of materials and energy in the world [1].
-The increase in energy consumption in building design and construction and the issues related to environmental protection have steered many current researchers toward examining the ways to reduce total CO2 emissions, which resulted in the development of various measures to increase energy efficiency [2].
-The Positive Energy Building is announced as the contribution of the construction sector to the solution of the major problems facing humanity at the beginning of the 21st century: global warming, depletion of fossil energy resources, scarcity of raw materials, and the finiteness of our world in general [3].
+Since the building sector is the world's greatest user of materials and energy [1] and has sparked significant interest [2], the influence of the built environment on the climate and the earth's resources is critical.
+The rise in energy consumption in building design and construction, as well as environmental concerns, have prompted many present researchers to look into ways to reduce total CO2 emissions, resulting in the development of numerous energy efficiency measures [3,4] and much more sustainable solutions [5].
+The Positive Energy Building is announced as the contribution of the construction sector to the solution of the major problems facing humanity at the beginning of the 21st century: global warming, depletion of fossil energy resources, scarcity of raw materials, and the finiteness of our world in general [6].
+The building efficiency codes are important regulatory tools that establish the minimum and maximum levels of energy efficiency for different building types [2].
+According to [7], by controlling lighting, the energy saving of the original school building design was found most significant, and increased by 32% when the design was improved.

 Local materials based on earth and natural resources are gradually giving way to concrete and its derivatives, which are now the most widely used building materials in the construction industry in Burkina Faso.
 Various considerations contribute to this and increase the cost of construction and operation of buildings.
-Indeed, the unsuitability of these imported materials with the climate leads to an increase in energy needs cycle. over the entire life Sustainable development is becoming increasingly important in the construction sector.
-Therefore, building techniques that reduce environmental impacts by minimizing industrial processes and using locally available materials, such as earth, are receiving a new impetus [4].
+Most people want to live in a sophisticated ambiance in this modern age and spend massive investment on improving their buildings' inside condition [8].
+Indeed, the unsuitability of these imported materials with the climate leads to an increase in energy needs over the entire life cycle.
+Sustainable development is becoming increasingly important in the construction sector.
+Therefore, building techniques that reduce environmental impacts by minimizing industrial processes and using locally available materials, such as earth, are receiving a new impetus [9].
+The authors in [9] presented a strengths, weaknesses, opportunities and threats analysis in order to assess and support the introduction of such a ZEB definition and framework.

 A study on materials used in the building industry provides a basis for construction projects, but this must be done to local conditions so that all parameters are examined for optimal use.
 In Burkina Faso, the materials used in the current construction such as concrete, cement block, are characterized by poor thermal properties of solar radiation in hot regions.
-Instead of local materials based on natural soil or stabilized with industrial, forestry, and agricultural by-products [5], [6], [7].
+Instead of local materials based on natural soil or stabilized with industrial, forestry, and agricultural by-products [10-12]